How to Beat the Peanut Butter Raise and Master Your Performance Review

 Estimating the COLA is essential for any salary increase request letter you write this year.
 Current trends indicate that the average cost of living pay increase typically fluctuates with market inflation indices.
 Because this number is public, it serves as the baseline for your pay increase proposal.
 But you should remember that this is just to keep up with the price of milk and gas.
 It does not reflect the increased skills you have acquired since your last review.

 Different industries will handle these projections in various ways.
 For example, the pay increase for federal employees is often more rigid than in the tech sector.
 But even at a company like Amazon, the macroeconomic environment influences the total compensation package.
 If the economy is tightening, managers will try to use the COLA as an excuse to skip merit raises.
-Cap Puckhaber warns you to be ready for this specific talking point in your performance review.
+Be ready for this specific talking point in your performance review.

 Why Is Social Security COLA Important for Private Workers